Walter Winchell: Professional career

-He began his career in journalism by posting notes about his acting troupe on backstage bulletin boards.
+Winchell began his career in journalism by posting notes about his acting troupe on backstage bulletin boards.
 He joined the Vaudeville News in 1920, then left the paper for the Evening Graphic in 1924, where his column was named Mainly About Mainstreeters.
-He was hired on June 10, 1929, by the New York Daily Mirror, where he became the author of the first syndicated gossip column, entitled On-Broadway.
+He was hired on June 10, 1929, by the New York Daily Mirror, where he became the author of the first syndicated gossip column, On-Broadway.
 The column was syndicated by King Features Syndicate.

 He made his radio debut over WABC in New York, a CBS affiliate, on May 12, 1930.
-The show, titled Saks on Broadway, was a 15-minute feature that provided business news about Broadway.
+The show, Saks on Broadway, was a 15-minute feature that provided business news about Broadway.
 He switched to WJZ (later renamed WABC) and the NBC Blue (later ABC Radio) in 1932 for the Jergens Journal.

+Walter Winchell's radio-acting career included an episode of Lux Radio Theatre, when on June 28, 1937 he played the role of newspaper reporter Hildy Johnson in a one-hour adaptation of The Front Page.

 Underworld connections

-By the 1930s, Winchell was "an intimate friend of Owney Madden, New York's no. 1 gang leader of the prohibition era", but in 1932 Winchell's intimacy with criminals caused him to fear he would be murdered.
+By the 1930s, Winchell was "an intimate friend of Owney Madden, New York's no. 1 gang leader of the prohibition era," but in 1932 his intimacy with criminals caused him to fear he would be murdered.
 He fled to California and "returned weeks later with a new enthusiasm for law, G-men, Uncle Sam, [and] Old Glory".
 His coverage of the Lindbergh kidnapping and subsequent trial received national attention.
-Within two years, he befriended J. Edgar Hoover, the no. 1 G-man of the repeal era.
+Within two years, he befriended J. Edgar Hoover.
 He was responsible for turning Louis "Lepke" Buchalter of Murder, Inc. over to Hoover.

-His newspaper column was syndicated in over 2,000 newspapers worldwide, and he was read by 50 million people per day from the 1920s until the early 1960s.
+His newspaper column was syndicated in a wide array of newspapers worldwide, and he was read by millions every day from the 1920s until the early 1960s.
 His Sunday night radio broadcast was heard by another 20 million people from 1930 to the late 1950s.
 In 1948, Winchell had the top-rated radio show when he surpassed Fred Allen and Jack Benny.
-One example of his profile at his professional peak was being mentioned in Richard Rodgers and Lorenz Hart's 1937 song "The Lady Is a Tramp": "I follow Winchell and read every line."
+One indicator of his popularity was being mentioned in Richard Rodgers and Lorenz Hart's 1937 song "The Lady Is a Tramp": "I follow Winchell and read every line."